 - Register for classes via your myUMBC after your registration date has been assigned.

 - View your E-bill for a snapshot of your account.
-For ongoing billing information, view your myUMBC.
+For ongoing billing information, use the Payments and Billing link on your myUMBC.

 - Please note: federal financial aid cannot pay late fees.
 You can use money you received as a refund to pay these charges.

 - Review the Book Loan policy to see if you are eligible.

 - All students must meet financial aid Satisfactory Academic Progress (SAP) standards to maintain eligibility for financial aid awards.
 Students' academic progress will be evaluated annually.

 - Continue to check your myUMBC for additional email requests, award revisions, and requested documents.